5 min read

 10. Return on Investment Formula

 Return on investment is a common business term found across various industries.
 That’s because, at the end of the day, you make investments because you expect them to return a certain value to you.
 Calculating the return on investment (annual returns/cost of investment) gives you an idea of how much of your initial investment into the commercial or residential property you can potentially recoup each year.
+For example, if you earn $150,000 annually from a property that costs $1,500,000, your ROI is 10%.

 11. Gross Rent Multiplier Formula